molgenis/molgenis/docs/guide-data-row-permissions.md

 Go to the Data Row Permissions plugin

-Open your selected package (or use the filter option to easily find your package).
+Open your selected EntityType (or use the filter option to easily find your entityType).
-Click on the package.
+Click on the EntityType.

 > **Note:** if you don't see any entities in this screen, there are none with set permissions.
-Get the entity id from the data explorer, navigate back to this screen and add it to the end of the url e.g: http://....#/entityId/objectId
+Get the entity id from the data explorer, navigate back to this screen and add it to the end of the url e.g: http://....#/entityTypeId/objectId

 If you have manually added the Id to the URL the screen will start in addmode.